 Better clinician-patient communication is associated with higher patient satisfaction.
 This makes sense, since many questions on the HCAHPS survey are about communication.
 Patients want to know what is going on.
 Mobile technology that allows clinicians to add notes and see updates from colleagues while they are in the room with the patient helps the entire team have the most up-to-date information.
 This leads to less confusion and allows everyone on the team to give the patient timely and consistent answers.

 So, we know what you’re thinking: do these changes actually improve HCAHPS scores?
 The answer is yes!
-CareAlign’s Care Orchestration Platform can enhance communication and collaboration among interdisciplinary teams by providing real-time updates to the care plan and offering shared task lists and intuitive data visualization.
+CareAlign’s care team collaboration platform helps interdisciplinary teams by providing real-time updates to the care plan, an asynchronous shared task lists, and intuitive data visualization.
 Users of CareAlign have seen a 9% increase in HCAHPS scores, improving their hospital reputation, increasing their reimbursement, and providing better care for their patients.
-Learn more at https://carealign.ai/optimize/
+Reach out to us at firstname.lastname@example.org to learn more.